Alumni Relations Office

 Office of Equity

-The Office of Equity exists to prevent, stop, and remedy sexual misconduct, discrimination, harassment, and related retaliation in our campus community.
+The Office of Equity exists to strive to stop, prevent, and remedy discrimination, harassment, sexual misconduct, and any related retaliation; provide education, training and outreach; design policies and procedures to make our campus safer and more inclusive; and ensure all individuals are treated with dignity, compassion, and respect.
 We are working to make our campus a community in which Respect is Expected.

 The Sexual Misconduct Policy prohibits: